intermittent fasting 101

 The 16/8 fasting protocol allows a large enough eating window for us to consume adequate calories as well as macronutrients such as protein over the day.
 The fasting window is not overly long in duration, meaning we are not depriving our bodies of vital calories and nutrients required to perform well in the gym and recover from our training sessions.

-a variation of the 16/8 method I like
+a variation of the 16/8 protocol

 Intermittent Fasting 101